 Almonty's policy is to maintain exposure to commodity price movements at its mining operations.
-The Company sells WO_3 concentrate that is denominated in US\$ per MTU.
+The Company sells WO3 concentrate that is denominated in US\$ per MTU.
 Every +/- US\$10.00 movement in the average price of 1 MTU of European APT as quoted on the MB exchange impacts the Company's revenue by +/- US\$8.00 per MTU of WO3.
 The price of tungsten varies considerably and is based on factors outside the control of the Company.
 Should the market price of tungsten concentrate fall below the Company's cash operating costs, Almonty would cease to generate positive cash flow from operations.
-Payments of interest and principal under one of the Company's credit facilities is based on APT pricing levels (Note 10(b) of the Q4 2017 Financial Statements).
 From time to time, the Company enters into contracts to fix the price of the product its sells for periods of time it deems appropriate.